China Travel Restrictions 2021/2022: An Explainer (Updated)

 Travelers are advised to check the guidance of the airline they are flying with for information on airport COVID-19 testing facilities and for any other COVID-19 restrictions or requirements of the origin or transit countries that could interfere with travel plans.

-All passengers arriving from overseas must undergo between 14 and 21 days of centralized quarantine in a government-designated hotel at the point of entry in China.
+China has further reduced the period of mandatory quarantine and self-isolation for international arrivals to just five days of centralized hotel quarantine plus three days of self-isolation in a hotel or at home (the “5+3” policy).
 The cost of the quarantine hotel must be covered by the passenger, and generally ranges between RMB 350 (US$55) and RMB 600 (US$94) per day, depending on the quality of the hotel.
 The passenger generally cannot choose which hotel they will be quarantined in, although sometimes they will be given the option to choose between different price points.

 During this time, you will not be permitted to leave your hotel room for any reason.
-All travelers must quarantine in separate hotel rooms, but children under the age of 14 are permitted to quarantine in the same room as a parent.
-You will also be required to take regular COVID-19 tests throughout the duration of the stay at the quarantine hotel.
+Travelers are generally required to quarantine in separate hotel rooms, but children under the age of 14 are permitted to quarantine in the same room as a parent.
+You will also be required to take regular COVID-19 tests throughout the duration of your stay at the quarantine hotel.

-Some people can apply for an exemption to centralized quarantine and get permission to quarantine at home for all or part of the 14 days.
+Some people can apply for an exemption to centralized quarantine and get permission to quarantine at home for all or part of the five days.
 Those people include those who are: